vedant25bsa10093-tech/Smart-Home-Electricity-Estimator-/README.md

 This project solves that by providing:

 - Simple & accurate consumption estimates
-- Awareness about high-energy devices
+- Awareness about high energy devices
 - A tool to track electricity usage
-- A practical real-world mini-project ideal for college submissions
+- A practical real world mini project ideal for college submissions

-This is not just an assignment-level project — it is actually useful in real life.
+This is not just an assignment level project — it is actually useful in real life.

 ---